Warm Springs Partnership

 Information provided in collaboration with WSCAT, www.wscat.org

-The Warm Springs Community Action Team’s food sovereignty project, Shuwiyasha, aims to support community, private, and Tribal sustainable farming and food production projects with a focus on breaking down internalized colonization within those systems.
+The Warm Springs Community Action Team aims to support community, private, and Tribal sustainable farming and food production projects with a focus on breaking down internalized colonization within those systems.
 They are conducting this project in partnership with the HDFFA to reduce health inequities by increasing community knowledge around food systems and food sovereignty, increasing access to fresh foods, and laying a foundation for future local food production.

-The Warm Springs Reservation is considered a food desert and community members face numerous systemic barriers on the local, state, and federal level.
+The Warm Springs Reservation is experiencing a food apartheid and community members face numerous systemic barriers on the local, state, and federal level.
 The Tribal government spends a majority of its money, employee capacity, and legal power on land management and protection.
-Tribal peoples’ connections to the land, water, and animals are intertwined with who we are.
+Tribal peoples’ connections to the land, water, and animals are intertwined with who they are.
 Traditions have been passed down but access to first foods, medicines and traditional lands have been intentionally severed; although many families have passed on teachings, too many do not have access.

 Our food sovereignty is centered on a connection to traditional foods, the gathering, hunting, fishing, preservation and preparation of these foods, and the Tribal life views associated with them.
 It is the right to define our own agricultural, labor, fishing, food and land policies which are ecologically, socially, economically and culturally appropriate.
 It includes the true right to access food and to produce food, which means that all people have the right to safe, nutritious and culturally appropriate food and to food-producing resources and the ability to sustain themselves.